Rebecca Judd: Career

-The Judd's purchased Jaggad activewear with Steven and Michelle Greene in 2013, transforming the brand from a triathlon brand to a stylish sports brand.
+The Judds purchased Jaggad activewear with Steven and Michelle Greene in 2013, transforming the brand from a triathlon brand to a stylish sports brand.
 In 2020, the brand was accused of copying designs by Australian brand Nagnata, of which Jaggad has denied.

 Judd launched her fashion and lifestyle blog, Rebecca Judd Loves (RJL) in 2012.

 In April 2014, Judd was appointed weekend weather presenter on Nine News Melbourne.

 In May 2014, Judd designed a capsule fashion collection with Australian fashion brand Skin and Threads, and launched a webTV series called The Style School about home renovation and interior design.

 Working on Nine News, Judd was put in an awkward position in 2016 when colleague Tony Jones tried to kiss Judd as a maternity leave farewell live on air.
 In November 2016, Judd resigned from Nine News Melbourne to spend more time with her family.

 In January 2017, Judd joined the KIIS Network to host the 3PM Pick-Up along with Katie "Monty" Dimond and Yumi Stynes.

 In 2018 Judd released her first book called "The Baby Bible" about pregnancy and motherhood.

 Judd created controversy during the 2020 Melbourne COVID-19 pandemic lockdown by wearing a "Free Melbourne" t-shirt on her Instagram and criticising Victorian Premier Dan Andrews for Melbourne's lockdown measures, calling him "Dictator Dan".

 In November 2020, Judd announced she would not be returning to the 3pm Pick-up in 2021, citing she wanted to take a break from the media and focus on her four children and husband Chris Judd.

 Judd is an ambassador for Myer and for brands such as Klorane, Chadstone The Fashion Capital, Adairs and The Skincare Company.

+In 2023, Judd competed on the seventh season of The Amazing Race Australia with her sister, Kate Twigley.

 Personal life

 In September 2007, Judd announced that she would be moving to Melbourne with then boyfriend Chris Judd.
 She completed her studies in speech and language pathology at La Trobe University in 2008 and worked in adult rehabilitation at the Alfred Hospital.

-On 31 December 2010, Judd (née Twigley) married Chris Judd at Melbourne's Carousel at Albert Park.
+On 31 December 2010, Judd married Chris Judd at Melbourne's Carousel at Albert Park.
 They have a son born in 2011, a daughter born in 2014, and twin boys born in 2016.

-Judd lives in a $7.3 Million Spanish Colonial house in Brighton, that the family renovated extensively.
-In 2019, Judd showcased the expansive re-design on her Instagram with all suppliers credited and the renovation was featured on 9Honey.
+Judd lives in a $7.3 million Spanish Colonial house in Brighton.

-Judd has courted controversy in recent times for claiming Brighton has a significant crime problem.